 Jemma Bicknell – Community Events & Activities Producer

-Jemma has worked for a number of community, arts and educational organisations, including 6 years at Open Age, an older people’s activity provider based in West London, where she managed a community hub of 40 activities per week in satellite venues, and worked in partnership with organisations such as Historic Royal Palaces, the NHS and English National Ballet.
-More recently, as Community and Events Producer at Dance East, she worked with schools throughout East Anglia and disabled, older, youth and children’s groups.
+Jemma has worked for a number of community, arts and educational organisations, including 6 years at Open Age in West London, where she managed a community hub of 40 activities for older people per week in satellite venues, and worked in partnership with organisations such as Historic Royal Palaces, Regent Street Cinema and English National Ballet.
+More recently, at Dance East, she produced performance projects with schools and community groups of all ages throughout East Anglia.
 She has also worked for Fantasy High Street, where she project managed a research study with King’s College, featuring an arts trail linking with local businesses, and the Royal Academy of Dance as a distance learning tutor.
 Jemma loves the friendly, busy and creative atmosphere at Time & Talents.
-She runs events and the Kids & Adult activity programmes, ranging from Play Clubs to Life Drawing classes.
+She runs events and the Kids & Adult activity programmes, ranging from Play Clubs to Ukulele classes.
 She also looks after our new pop-up space in Surrey Quays Shopping Centre.

 Jeff Parkinson – Older Men’s Projects Worker